CrageJ/TopicsGraphAlgorithm/README.md

 -h is also avaliable

-Rest are implemented by networkx
+All other algorithms are implemented by networkx

 Do NOT run this inside wsl, as filenames will not be interpreted properly